Staffing overview policy

 2.1 Requirements

-• determining the responsible person present at the service
+• determining the responsible person at the service

-• the participation of volunteers and students on practicum placements.
+• how volunteers and students on placements take part.

 • Determining responsible person policy

-These practices aim to ensure Early Learning Victoria centres provide qualified and experienced educators and nominated supervisors who develop warm, respectful relationships with children, create safe and predictable environments and encourage children’s active engagement in the learning program.
+The practices set out here ensure Early Learning Victoria centres provide experienced, qualified educators and supervisors.
+These professionals develop warm, respectful relationships with children.
+They create safe, predictable environments and help children engage with the learning program.

-Quality area 4 has two standards that focus on the organisation and professionalism of educators, staff and management.
-These standards are crucial to delivering high-quality outcomes for children under the National Quality Framework because:
+Quality area 4 also focuses on the organisation and professionalism of staff.
+This includes educators, staff and management.

-• professional and collaborative relationships between management, educators and staff support continuous improvement, leading to improved learning experiences and outcomes for children
+• professional, collaborative relationships between management, educators and staff support ongoing improvement.
+This leads to improved learning experiences and outcomes for children

-• careful organisation of staff contributes to the continuous support of each child’s learning and development in an effectively supervised environment
+• careful organisation of staff means each child’s learning and development can be supported in a continuous, consistent way

 • professional standards set quality benchmarks for educators’ practice and relationships.